This interactive demo was created free with Storylane in 2 minutes. Create your own demo

 How to Create Index MS Access

-4. Set the index property by clicking the drop-down arrow and select your preferred index.
+4. Click the drop-down arrow next to the Indexed property and select your preferred index option.

-5. Click the save icon to save the changes.
+5. Click the save icon to save all changes to the table design.

 Similar Articles